PhotoboothProject/photobooth/docs/faq/usb-sync.md

 - Install the Polkit rule for udisksctl.
 - Install the sudoers rule for mount/umount/mkdir.
-- Try to disable desktop auto-mount (pcmanfm volume handling) to avoid permission conflicts.
+- Disable desktop auto-mount (pcmanfm `mount_on_startup`, `mount_removable`, `autorun` in both the system default and user profile config) to avoid permission conflicts.
-- Remove any legacy `020_www-data-usb` sudoers file.
+- Remove any legacy `020_www-data-usb` sudoers file and `50-photobooth-udisks.rules` polkit file.

+**Note:** USB mount permissions are also installed automatically when running **2 Fix general permissions** or during a fresh Photobooth install.
+The dedicated "USB Sync policy" menu entry is only needed to re-apply or remove the rules individually.

 Run the same menu entry again after OS upgrades to re-apply the rules.